-Table 12 shows the nine potential mitigation sites and the net change in AAHUs that can be gained at each of the mitigation sites.
+Table 27 shows the nine potential mitigation sites and the net change in AAHUs that can be gained at each of the mitigation sites.
 A combination of all of these sites will be required despite being able to achieve the needed total mitigation at one site.
 This is because it was prudent to mitigate for the loss as close as possible to the impact site, so being able to do one large mitigation project, which was likely a good distance removed from the impact site would not achieve the objective of the mitigation.

-Potential locations for mitigation sites, as shown in Figure 6 have been developed with the interagency team but will be refined further during future Tier 2 assessments.
+Potential locations for mitigation sites, as shown in Figure 7 have been developed with the interagency team but will be refined further during future Tier 2 assessments.
 Ultimately, the final size of the mitigation measures (width, length etc.) may change.
 The type of site restoration would not change.
 The location of the proposed restoration could change if significant time passes and these locations are developed in the meantime or restored as part of another non-USACE project.
+As indicated in section 3.2.2 and 4.2.1, the proposed mitigation methods and sites are the only feasible measures capable of meeting the mitigation objective at this time and are cost-effective because no other methods are available and other sites would be more costly per AAHU.